sylvia-ymlin/cuda-kernels-from-scratch/README.md

-This repository is my theoretical and hands-on experience with GPU and CUDA.
-The main goal of this project is to understand how to optimize CUDA kernels by combining ideas from research papers, blog posts, and open-source samples.
+This repository documents my study on GPU and CUDA programming.
+The main goal is to understand how to optimize CUDA kernels via combining ideas from research papers, blog posts, and open-source samples.

-The focus starts with General Matrix Multiplication (GEMM) — a core operation in both HPC and deep learning — because optimizing GEMM covers most of the key strategies needed for GPU programming.
-From there, I extended the ideas to other kernels like reduction, softmax, and matrix transpose.
+It starts with General Matrix Multiplication (GEMM) — a core operation in both HPC and deep learning — because optimizing GEMM covers most of the key strategies needed for GPU programming.
+From there, extend the ideas to other kernels like reduction, softmax, and matrix transpose.

-The key philosophy I took away: high-performance GPU programming is all about managing data movement — from global memory → shared memory → registers — to keep compute units busy and hide latency.
+High-performance GPU programming is all about managing data movement — from global memory → shared memory → registers — to keep compute units busy and hide latency.

-My environment, on colab:
+The environment, on colab:

 - CUDA Driver = CUDART